Dandenong: Urban renewal

 Dandenong's redevelopment is undertaken by Development Victoria, a Victorian Government agency responsible for urban renewal, in collaboration with the Greater Dandenong City Council.
 The project is a long-term project, expected to continue for 15 to 20 years.

 Metro 3175, named after Dandenong's postcode is a major redevelopment of the former Dandenong Livestock Market (established 1866 and closed in 1998) begun in November 2005 consisting of a mixed-use development consisting of 1100 residences as well as cafes and restaurants.
 Because the site is isolated from the rest of the central Dandenong area, George Street was widened and extended with a bridge across the railway lines to improve access between the precincts.
 The bridge provides access for cars, pedestrians and cyclists and improves connections to bus services in the area.
 Additionally, Cheltenham Road, a major east–west arterial has been realigned to remove traffic from nearby streets and encourage pedestrian use.

 Redevelopment of the Dandenong Town Hall (built in 1880) into a performing arts centre began in 2004 known as Drum Theatre to a designed by Williams Ross Architects.
 The centre was redeveloped with a 525-seat proscenium theatre.
 At the cost of $13 million, the centre was opened by Victorian Premier Steve Bracks on 11 February 2006.
 The redevelopment involved renovating the existing town hall building and the construction of a modern drum-shaped building.

 Demographics

-At the time of the 2021 Census, the most common ancestries were Hazara 9.7%, English 9.7%, Australian 9.1% and Indian 7.9%.
-The most common countries of birth being Australian 30.9%, Afghanistan 11.5%, India 9.5%, Sri Lanka 5.4%, Pakistan 4% and North Macedonia 2.7%.
-The most common languages spoken at home were English 23.5%, Hazaraghi 10.1%, Albanian 5%, Dari 4.4%, Punjabi 4.4% and Tamil 3.5%.
+At the time of the 2021 Census, the most common ancestries were Afghan 17.1%, English 9.7%, Australian 9.1% and Indian 7.9%.
+The most common countries of birth being Australian 30.9%, Afghanistan 11.5%, India 9.5%, Sri Lanka 5.4%, Pakistan 4% and Macedonia 2.7%.
+The most common languages spoken at home were English 23.5%, Persian 14.5%, Albanian 5%, Punjabi 4.4% and Tamil 3.5%.
 Islam is the most common religion with 34.1%, followed by Catholicism 12.3%, Hinduism 7.4% and 13.7% recording no religious affiliation.